By Arpan Pradhan

-There have been a lot of technical problems as per the experts, but at the same time people are questioning that why the various technical aspects were not discussed or taken up seriously before and during the construction of the airport.
+There have been a lot of technical problems as per the experts, but at the same time, people are questioning that why the various technical aspects were not discussed or taken up seriously before and during the construction of the airport.

 Sikkim Government had been placing its demand to the Central Government for the construction of an airport in the state.
-The demand did take a many years to get fulfilled only to get shut down abruptly.
+The demand did take many years to get fulfilled but only to get shut down abruptly.

 Sikkim has no other connectivity except the only National Highway 10 which connects her to the rest of the country.
 Before the construction of the airport, the locals travelling outside and people traveling to Sikkim had to travel till Bagdogra which is almost a 5 hours drive from Gangtok.

-The construction of the Pakyong Green field airport has been facing a lot of difficulties and problems since then.
+The construction of the Pakyong Greenfield airport has been facing a lot of difficulties and problems since then.
 Sometimes the construction faced problems of the hilly terrain where it was difficult to construct the runways.
 Landslides being one of the problems due to which the construction was stopped for quite a long time.
-Also the people affected by the construction had been protesting against demanding proper compensation and rehabilitation.
+Also, the people affected by the construction had been protesting against demanding proper compensation and rehabilitation.

-The project was initially slated to be completed by 2012, but protests by local villagers had resulted in suspension of work in January 2014.
-The AAI intervened and held discussions with the agitating villagers and paid part compensation allowing work to resume in October 2014.
+The project was initially slated to be completed by 2012, but protests by local villagers had resulted in the suspension of work in January 2014.
+The AAI intervened and held discussions with the agitating villagers and paid part compensation allowing work to resume on October 2014.
 However, in January 2015, work came to a halt once again as villagers took to protests.
 In July 2015, AAI and the State Government signed an MoU with AAI, promising to shift the affected households by August 15 so that AAI could resume work from October 2015.

-These protest-related delays and landslides upslope of the runway resulted in suspension of work twice, escalating costs from ₹3,090 million to ₹6,050 million.
+These protest-related delays and landslides upslope of the runway resulted in the suspension of work twice, escalating costs from ₹3,090 million to ₹6,050 million.
 Maximally, ecological slope-stabilization techniques were used to remedy the landslide situation of the Area.

-Another historic event was on 5 March 2018 when an IAF Dornier 228 landed on the completed airstrip, becoming the first aircraft to land at the first airport of the State , Pakyong Airport.
+Another historic event was on 5 March 2018 when an IAF Dornier 228 landed on the completed airstrip, becoming the first aircraft to land at the first airport of the State, Pakyong Airport.

 The SpiceJet had been awarded the Pakyong to Kolkata and Guwahati sectors under the second round of bidding for the Government’s Udhe Desh Ke Aam Nagrik (UDAN) Regional Connectivity Scheme in January 2018.
 And it conducted a trial landing of its Q400 aircraft at Pakyong on 10 March 2018.